-In this article, we discuss the principles of version control that help enable agile development.
+In this article, we will discuss the principles of version control that help enable agile development.
 With an understanding of the principles of object-oriented design, as well as the principles of agile development, we can derive the principles of agile version control.
-We focus on the principles of object-oriented design (OOD) and how we can use them to derive corresponding version control principles for task-based development (TBD).
+We will focus on the principles of object-oriented design (OOD) and how we can use them to derive corresponding version control principles for task-based development (TBD).

 Symptoms of Poor Version Control

 What's a seasoned veteran version-control practitioner to do?
 They do what they've always done!
-They use sound practices and judgment honed from years of experience to recognize these symptoms and their underlying problems, identify which principles have been violated, and apply the appropriate SCM patterns for their particular context.
+They use sound practices and judgment honed from years of experience to recognize these symptoms and their underlying problems, identify which principles have been violated, and then apply the appropriate SCM patterns for their particular context.

 Many of the practices that help us recognize and resolve these problems come from what is commonly called change-based (or change-oriented) versioning and task-based development.
 The corresponding principles have much in common with the principles of object-oriented design.